samonzeweb/godb/README.md

   * MS SQL Server
   * other compatible database if you write an adapter.

-I made some tests of godb on Windows and Linux, ARM (Cortex A7) and Intel x64.
+I made tests of godb on differents architectures and operating systems : OSX, Windows, Linux, ARM (Cortex A7) and Intel x64.

+godb is compatible with Go 1.7, 1.8 and 1.9.
+Previous ones are not tested.

+## Documentation

+There are three forms of documentation :

+* This README with the example presented below, which gives an overview of what godb allows.
+* The tests in `dbtests/common`, which are run on the different databases supported.
+* Detailed documentation on GoDoc: https://godoc.org/github.com/samonzeweb/godb

 ## Install